 “Every review, inquiry, and report has been absolutely consistent, supported by national and international evidence, and yet we hear that these issues continue to confound our governments.

-“Family Matters – echoing recommendations from the Brining them Home report 20 years ago – is an Aboriginal and Torres Strait Islander-led campaign, presenting evidence-based solutions to address the issues facing our families.
+“Family Matters – echoing recommendations from the Bringing them Home report 20 years ago – is an Aboriginal and Torres Strait Islander-led campaign, presenting evidence-based solutions to address the issues facing our families.
 Nobody is more invested in a new narrative for our children, families and communities than Aboriginal people.

 “We know that Aboriginal and Torres Strait Islander community-controlled organisations are best placed to design and deliver necessitated local responses, yet support for these organisations is often fleeting.”